Free-Nations-Region/NationStatesAPIBot/README.md

 # Roadmap

+** !!
+IMPORTANT NOTICE !! **
+The features are **NOT** guaranteed to ship with the specified version.
+Feature order may change without notice.
+Release periods are **NOT** guaranteed and may change without notice.
+---
 ## Version 3

-### Version 3.0
+### Version 3.0 (Planned for Mid June)
-- Add refounded nations to pending
 - Huge Refactoring to Configuration, Logging, Testability, API call systematics
+- Maintain Existing Functionallities

+### Version 3.1 (Planned for Mid July)
 - Help Command

-### Version 3.1
 - Implement Cache First Approach with help of dumps, etc.
+- Add refounded nations to pending
 - Get Nations that were endorsed by a nation (endorsed) (on cache only)

-### Version 3.2
+### Version 3.2 (Planned for Early August)
+- UpdateTime Command for R/D
+(- Generate Spreadsheet for R/D)?

+### Version 3.3 (Planned for Early/Mid September)
 - Allow nations to have multiple status
 - Introduce Citizenship Management

-### Version 3.3
-- Verify Nation ownership using Nation States Verification API: https://www.nationstates.net/pages/api.html#verification and automatic role asignment, if verified. e.g. Role "Verified"
+- Verify Nation ownership using Nation States Verification API: https://www.nationstates.net/pages/api.html#verification and possibly automatic role asignment, if verified. e.g. Role "Verified"

-- Connect discord user to nation
+## Version 3.4 (Planned for Early/Mid October)
+- Introduce Basic RP Economy & Finance System

 ## Version 4